MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 4. From the environment list pick your Dev environment

-5. Navigate to https://microsoftedge.microsoft.com/addons/search/power%20automate and select Microsoft Power Automate.

-6. Click **Get**.

-7. Click **Add extension**.

-8. Launch the app

-9. Click Go Premium to start a trial and follow the prompts to activate the trial.
+5. Click Go Premium to start a trial and follow the prompts to activate the trial.

 ## Exercise 4 - Azure account setup